neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 already exist in the main branch), you can use the flag `-a` when committing.
 This equates to typing `git commit -am "[Descriptive Message]"` instead of `git add`ing each file and then committing.
+- `Forking` is a form of branching in which you create a local copy of an existing repo (and use this copy as if it is your own), which can later be merged like a normal branch using a pull request.
+This type of process is usually used in large, open-source projects when developers add features, but you can use it too!
+For example, these tutorials are developed on a local fork that gets merged with the website master repo when we finish a new one!
 - Github supports emojis!
 To use one, consult the list here: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md.
 Select your favorite and add the id of the emoji in question to your git commit message.
 A personal favorite of one of the authors is `":space_invader:"`.
 These are fun to add to any